-The Washington Biography Group and other auto/biography groups and centers
+The Washington Biography Group

-• Meetings of the Washington Biography Group
+Washington Biography Group Facebook page

-Meetings of the Washington Biography GroupMeeting regularly since 1986
+Meetings of the Washington Biography Group

 The Washington (D.C.
 Area) Biography Group is open to all who are seriously interested in reading, writing, or researching biographies.
 The group was inspired by Marc Pachter, then chief historian of the National Portrait Gallery, who organized an all-day symposium on "Biography: Life As Art" at The Smithsonian Institution's Baird Auditorium.
 Held December 6, 1986, the symposium was attended by 325 people.
 Three biographers talked about their work: David McCullough (author of Mornings on Horseback: The Story of an Extraordinary Family, a Vanished Way of Life and the Unique Child Who Became Theodore Roosevelt; Phyllis Rose (author of Parallel Lives: Five Victorian Marriages); and Marc Pachter (who did a video interview of Edmond Morris about his book, The Rise of Theodore Roosevelt).

-Marc Pachter, Judy Nelson, and others wondered if members of the audience would like to continue meeting, so Marc announced at the end of the day that those interested in meeting to discuss biography writing should send him a postcard and he would schedule a meeting.
+Marc Pachter, the late Judy Nelson, and others wondered if members of the audience would like to continue meeting, so Marc announced at the end of the day that those interested in meeting to discuss biography writing should send him a postcard and he would schedule a meeting.
 In February 1987, about 30 people attended the first meeting, at Chick and Judy Nelson's home.
 The group continued to meet once a month, first in people's homes, then in independent schools (first Maret, and then and now at the wonderful Washington International School).
 Now we meet most often in the main building, in the Goodman Room (formerly the Terrace Room).
-Marc Pachter who taught biography for Smith College (here in Washington) and edited Telling Lives: The Biographer's Art guides the discussions, on topics chosen by the group, and provides invaluable insights into what makes biographies work.
-(Among topics discussed: the relationship between fiction and biography; problems we wrestle with in our work; family biographers; privacy and the biographer; biography in historical context; the treatment of childhood in biography; what makes a title good; what to leave out of a biography; how to find the central story of the life; the ways of literary agents; how to handle things we don't like about our subjects; front and back matter: finding the essence of the biography; who the heck are YOU to be writing this biography (can a man write about a woman, can an American write about a Brit, can a nonscientist write about a physicist what entitles you to be writing this life story one of our best discussions), what new resources are available in the digital age and how reliable are they?
+For many years Marc Pachter — who taught biography for Smith College (here in Washington) and edited Telling Lives: The Biographer's Art — guided the discussions, on topics chosen by the group, and provided invaluable insights into what makes biographies work.
+(Among topics discussed: the relationship between fiction and biography; problems we wrestle with in our work; family biographers; privacy and the biographer; biography in historical context; the treatment of childhood in biography; what makes a title good; what to leave out of a biography; how to find the central story of the life; the ways of literary agents; how to handle things we don't like about our subjects; front and back matter: finding the essence of the biography; who the heck are YOU to be writing this biography (can a man write about a woman, can an American write about a Brit, can a nonscientist write about a physicist — what entitles you to be writing this life story — one of our best discussions), what new resources are available in the digital age and how reliable are they?
 At potluck socials held twice a year, in December and in June, where we schmooze and get to know each other, some members read brief selections from their work.